Do you ever wonder why some cultures seem to “reset” their spiritual lives with a big ceremony?

 It Can Be a Catalyst for Change

 Sometimes the ritual’s outcome goes beyond spiritual renewal.
-Practically speaking, it can lead to new social norms, political reforms, or even migration patterns.
+It can lead to new social norms, political reforms, or even migration patterns.
 To give you an idea, the Māori Hāngai ceremony in the 19th century helped communities negotiate land deals with European settlers.

 How It Works (or How to Do It)